bsamu/assessment/js-numerals/desc.md

-- Check if num, check if pos (for now).
-- Array of digits (zero, one, two...).
-- Array of TenXs (eleven, twelve, thirteen...).
-- Array of xTen (ten, twenty, thirty...).
-- Array of names (hundred, thousand, million...).
-- Array of others (minus, -, and, point) (?).
+x Check if num, check if pos (for now). x Array of digits (zero, one, two...). x Array of TenXs (eleven, twelve, thirteen...). x Array of xTen (ten, twenty, thirty...). x Array of names (hundred, thousand, million...). x Array of others (minus, -, and, point) (?).

-- Convert to string for later use.
-- Remove trailing spaces.
+x Convert to string for later use. x Remove trailing spaces.

+- Begins with 0...